WTTO: A long way to air

-In December 1963, Chapman Radio and Television Company—then the owners of radio station WCRT (1260 AM, now WYDE and 96.5 FM, now WMJJ)—filed an application to build a new television station in Homewood, using Birmingham's channel 54 allocation.
+In December 1963, Chapman Radio and Television Company—then the owners of radio station WCRT (1260 AM, now WYDE and 96.5 FM, now WMJJ)—filed an application with the Federal Communications Commission (FCC) to build a new television station in Homewood, using Birmingham's channel 54 allocation.
 This application was designated for hearing with one by Symphony Network Association, Inc., in 1964.
 In 1965, the UHF table of allocations was overhauled, and channel 21 was substituted for 54 on Chapman's application.
 The FCC granted the permit to Chapman in August 1965; however, the FCC chose to resume hearings on the matter after other applicants protested the granting of Chapman's petition.
 (In the meantime, the Chapmans built, and then sold, WCFT-TV in Tuscaloosa.)

 One of the new bidders was a startup station—WBMG (channel 42), the first commercial UHF station in Birmingham—which hoped it could replace channel 42 with 21.
 When the contest resumed, there were five applicants.
 Besides Chapman and WBMG, there was Tele-Mac of Birmingham, owned by John McClendon, who also ran a chain of Black-oriented radio stations including WENN in Birmingham; Alabama Television Corporation, owned by John S. Jemison; and Birmingham Broadcasting Company, which was owned by Black businessman A. G. Gaston.
 Tele-Mac bowed out in late November, leaving four parties seeking the channel.

-Hearing examiner James Kraushaar's initial decision, released in September 1968, gave the nod to Alabama Television, based on its superior technical proposal.
+Hearing examiner James Kraushaar's initial decision, released in September 1968, awarded the channel to Alabama Television, based on its superior technical proposal.
 However, Chapman and WBMG contested the award, and the FCC agreed, finding that Alabama Television had failed to contact Black people in the process of ascertainment of community needs required of prospective licensees.
 WBMG's petition also raised a 1969 incident in which a cemetery owned by Jemison refused to bury the body of a Black soldier killed in Vietnam.
 In 1971, two other Alabama Television shareholders, George J. Mitnick and Joseph Engel, were sued by the United States Department of Justice for violations of the Civil Rights Act of 1968, and the FCC opened new hearings on the firm's qualifications in light of the lawsuit.